dekkerkiely/dekkerkiely.github.io/_pages/index.md

   actions:
     - label: "About Me"
       url: "/about/"
-excerpt: "Sharing my trips, projects, and photography — all in one place."
+excerpt: "Sharing my trips, projects, and photography."
 ---

 ## 🚴 Trips